verygoodmarketing/livingfree-recovery/src/_pages/staff.md

 					<header class="major">
 						<h3>Julie Drummond</h3>
 					</header>
 					<p>Julie has a degree in accounting and finance from Athens State.
 She and Rendell were married in October of 2017.
 Together, Julie and Rendell have 7 children and 4 grandchildren.
-Julie has been in church her whole life and is currently she and Rendell are members of Daystar Church in Hartselle.</p>
+Julie has been in church her whole life and currently she and Rendell are members of Daystar Church in Hartselle.</p>
 				</div>
 			</div>
 		</section>